What is a chargeback? Costs, causes, and prevention

 Refunds and chargebacks differ in four key ways:

-- Governing rules: Refunds follow your return policy, while chargebacks are governed by card network rules and strict timelines
+- Governing rules: Refunds follow your return policy, while chargebacks follow card network rules and strict timelines.

-- Business reputation: High chargeback rates can damage your standing with payment processors, while refunds carry no such risk
+- Business reputation: Refunds carry no reputation risk, while high chargeback rates can damage your standing with payment processors.

 When a customer has a complaint, offering a refund first helps preserve the relationship and avoids the fees and reputation risks that come with chargebacks.
 Learn more about how to handle customer complaints.